Explore FREE downloadable educational materials.

 Exposure to natural chickenpox infection has been reported to delay or even eliminated the risk of shingles infection, an illness which is often more severe and potentially debilitating than chickenpox.
 European countries, such as the United Kingdom (UK) and the Netherlands, have chosen not to routinely recommend the chickenpox vaccine due to concerns that the reduction or elimination of chickenpox illness would result in a significant increase in shingles infections.

 By the early 2000s, as chickenpox vaccine uptake increased, the incidence of shingles also rose significantly.
-One study found a 141 percent increase in the number of shingles cases over a 5 year period (1999-2003), while another found that shingles rates among children and adolescents increased by 63 percent between 2000 and 2006.
+One study found a 141 percent increase in the number of shingles cases over a five year period (1999-2003), while another found that shingles rates among children and adolescents increased by 63 percent between 2000 and 2006.

 In 2006, when ACIP voted to recommend a booster dose of chickenpox vaccine, the CDC reported that the widespread use of the chickenpox vaccine had resulted in a significant decrease in chickenpox-associated hospitalizations and deaths.
 The CDC, however, chose not to report on the significant rise in rates of shingles which had occurred following the introduction of the chickenpox vaccine.
 Even prior to the introduction of the chickenpox vaccine, shingles related complications, hospitalizations, and deaths were reported to be 4-5 times higher than chickenpox morbidity and mortality.

 A 2008 study reported that while chickenpox-associated hospitalizations and costs had decreased in the post-vaccine era, those decreases were significantly less than the increase in hospitalizations and costs associated with the rise in shingles cases.